Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

 Opting for Renewable Energy

-There’s an array of renewable energy resources available soi they can be provided to individuals and the community.
+There’s an array of renewable energy resources available so they can be provided to individuals and the community.

-Facing climate change, the UK government rolls back on environmental policies.
+Facing climate change, the UK government is rolling back on environmental policies.
 Individuals and communities, however, can make a huge difference by doing their part in reducing greenhouse gas emissions.

 While there are many ways to do this and save energy – such as insulating your home, putting up solar panels, and planting trees – the 50 ways we’ve discussed in this article are the simplest and easiest changes you can make.